FAForever/wiki-pages/faf-version-guidelines.md

  - [Forum (svenni_badbwoi)](https://forum.faforever.com/topic/398/faf-version-gpg-unknown-inactive-author-map-rework)
  - [Forum (MadMax)](https://forum.faforever.com/topic/5869/faf-version-maps)

-> **Note:**  This [Indivudual Issue Documentation](https://ethercalc.net/kkn2yatyf4wq)  <span style="background-color: yellow">(future ticket system data base enties, with a similar requirements / columns !?)</span>  is intended for authorized `FAF version` map makers to track and resolve open reported issues as well as individual issues that arise during the map creation process.
+> **Note:**  This [Indivudual Map Issue Documentation](https://ethercalc.net/kkn2yatyf4wq)  <span style="background-color: yellow">(future ticket system data base enties, with a similar requirements / columns !?)</span>  is intended for authorized `FAF version` map makers to track and resolve open reported issues as well as individual issues that arise during the map creation process.
 It provides details on how these issues have been resolved in specific map versions.

 ## 1.2 Report New Map Issues (Community Support) {#sec-1-2}